Tianze-Unimelb/Tianze.github.io/index.md

 - Quantitative Analysis
 - Applied Machine Learning

 My current research focuses on practical problems faced by artificial intelligence in complex legal scenarios.
-My interests are artificial intelligence and its applications in law, finance, and medicine.
+My interests are **Machine Learning** and its applications in **Law**, **Finance**, and **Medicine**.
 In short, advanced technologies such as artificial intelligence have a positive impact on everyone's life.
 I hope to devote my talents to this meaningful cause and bring benefits to society.

 ---